 THE CURRENT SITUATION

-What is happening to the uyghurs in China?
+What is happening to the uyghurs?

 Despite a crackdown on foreign journalism and a string of denials from the Chinese government, camera footage, satellite footage, leaked documents, whistleblowers and testimonials from escapees all point to the conclusion that the Chinese Communist Party (CCP) is perpetrating a genocide against the people of East Turkistan, also known as the Xinjiang Uyghur Autonomous Region by the CCP.
-This has been corroborated by the Holocaust Museum report, U.S. atrocity determination, Canadian genocide report, the Uyghur Tribunal, the UN report, Uyghur Tribunal and many others.
-The genocide determination verdict by The Uyghur Tribunal was made on December 9th, 2021 marking it as Uyghur Genocide Recognition day.

 As of 2016, China has employed an initiative called the Integrated Joint Operations Platform (IJOP).
 Reverse engineering by Human Rights Watch shows the use of surveillance cameras, facial recognition software, and mobile user data to monitor and categorize individuals.
-These policies give global tech companies a platform to test their programs by experimenting on human subjects in the real world, and the Chinese government the ability to build databases of demographic, medical, and genetic information.
+These policies give global tech companies a platform to test their programs by experimenting on human subjects in the real world, and gave the Chinese government the ability to build databases of demographic, medical, and genetic information.

 These programs consist of two systems; rural transfers, where local Uyghurs are forced to pick cotton, mine quartz, or otherwise engage in local, seasonal activities, and larger detainee transfers, where victims of China’s concentration camps are sent in labor transfers to work in resource extraction or manufacturing.
 Men are grouped together for forced labor, producing everything from face masks to consumer goods for global brands like Nike, Apple, and Volkswagen.
 These brands are actively exploiting slave labor.
 These products include: apparel, solar panels, processors, batteries, PVC flooring, lithium, medical equipment, and more.